PRA4H07/movie-app-ai/README.md

 ### ⚠️ Disclaimer

 Please note that Moviestan relies on the TMDB API to fetch movie and TV show data.
 The accuracy, completeness, and availability of the data are subject to TMDB's policies and may be subject to change.

-## Contact
-If you have any questions or feedback, feel free to reach out:
-- LinkedIn : [Your LinkedIn Link]
-- GitHub : [Your GitHub Link]

-### 💖Like my work?

-This project needs a ⭐️ from you.
-Don't forget to leave a star ⭐️.